mozilla/fx-private-relay/README.md

 An automated process updates the submodule daily, bringing in any new changes and translations from the Localization Team.

-### Recommended: Enable Firefox Accounts authentication
+### Recommended: Enable Mozilla Accounts authentication

-To enable Firefox Accounts authentication on your local server, you can use the "Firefox Private Relay local dev" OAuth app on accounts.stage.mozaws.net.
+To enable Mozilla Accounts authentication on your local server, you can use the "Firefox Private Relay local dev" OAuth app on accounts.stage.mozaws.net.

 To do so: